Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-Similarly, in the vision domain, image-to-image translation~\cite{Isola2017} has also been extensively exploited, which aims at converting an image from one representation of a given scene to another (i.e. greyscale to color~\cite{Isola2017}, texture synthesis~\cite{Efros2001,Hertzmann2001,Li2016}, sketch to photograph~\cite{Chen2009a,Isola2017}, time hallucination~\cite{Shih2013,Laffont2014,Isola2017}, image to semantic labels~\cite{Long2015b,Eigen2015,Xie2015}, and style transfer~\cite{Li2016,Wang2016b,Gatys2016,Johnson2016,Zhang2016c}).
-The key idea for tackling these tasks is to learn a translation model between paired samples from different domains.
+Similarly, in the computer vision domain, image-to-image translation \cite{Isola2017} has also been extensively exploited, which aims at converting an image from one representation of a given scene to another (e.g. texture synthesis \cite{Li2016}, sketch to photograph \cite{Isola2017}, RGB to depth \cite{Gupta2016}, time hallucination \cite{Shih2013,Laffont2014,Isola2017}, image to semantic labels \cite{Long2015b,Eigen2015,Xie2015}, stimulated to real image \cite{Shrivastava2017}, style transfer \cite{Li2016,Wang2016b,Gatys2016,Johnson2016,Zhang2016c}, and general image-to-image translation \cite{Liu2016,Isola2017,Yi2017,Kim2017,Zhu2017,Benaim2017,Li2017a,Liu2017}).
+The key idea for tackling these tasks is to learn a translation model between paired (correspondence approach) or unpaired samples (statistical approach) from different domains.
 The recent deep learning based techniques have greatly advanced the image-to-image translation task.
-For example, the deep convolutional neural networks~\cite{Long2015b,Xie2015,Eigen2015,Gatys2016,Johnson2016,Zhang2016c}, and the Generative Adversarial Networks (GANs)~\cite{Wang2016b,Li2016,Isola2017} have been extensively exploited for learning the translation model.

-Though the original purposes of these work on translation between domains may not be cross-dataset recognition, the ideas can be borrowed for cross-modality or cross feature spaces recognition.
-Since if the source domain data can be translated to the target domain properly, the target task can be boosted by the translated source domain data.
+For example, the deep convolutional neural networks based methods \cite{Long2015b,Xie2015,Eigen2015,Gatys2016,Johnson2016,Zhang2016c}, and the Generative Adversarial Networks (GANs \cite{Goodfellow2014}) based methods \cite{Wang2016b,Li2016,Liu2016,Shrivastava2017,Isola2017,Yi2017,Kim2017,Zhu2017,Benaim2017,Li2017a,Liu2017} have been exploited for learning the translation model.
+Though the original purposes of some of these work on translation between domains may not be cross-dataset recognition, the ideas can be borrowed for cross-modality or cross feature spaces recognition.
+If a proper translation between domains can be obtained, the target task can be boosted by the translated source domain data.

-\citeN{Gupta2016} assume that the source data are large scale labelled RGB data and the target data are unlabelled RGB and depth image pairs.
-The source data are used for training multiple layers of rich representations using deep convolutional neural networks.
-Then the paired target data are used for transfer the source rich parameters to the target networks by constraining the paired samples from different modalities to have similar representations.